CaiqueCoelho/mylingualearn/README.md

 ### News not loading

 Check:
-- NewsData.io API key is correct
+- NewsData.io API key is correct in `.env`
+- You've signed up at https://newsdata.io/ and obtained your own API key
-- Daily limit of 200 requests not reached
+- Daily limit of 200 credits not reached (check your NewsData.io dashboard)
 - Firebase is configured correctly

 ### Chrome Runs not working